ophirafa/ophirafa.github.io/index.md

 A site made primarly for the mobile viewing of:

-* the recipes I use as a rough guide to cooking for two adults and two young kids.
+* Recipes I use as a rough guide for two adults and two young kids
-* board games I like
+* Board games I like
-* music I might fixate on
+* Music I might fixate on
-* blog posts
+* Blog posts